![]() |

 -

-Dogs & other pets go on the ship Ben My Chree for around £5 one-way, £10 return, if you have a SailRail ticket you simply pay for the dog at the port.
-If you book your ferry ticket separately at the Steam Packet website, you can add the dog to the booking.
-There is a separate dogs & owners lounge on the ship.
-However, dogs are not allowed on the fast ferry Manannan, except for guide dogs.
+Dogs & pets are carried on trains for free.
+On the ship pets go for around £10 each way in a kennel, £15 in the special pets-and-owners lounge or £65 for a private pet-friendly seaview cabin with shower & toilet.
+If you have a SailRail ticket you can pay for the dog at the port.
+If you book your ferry ticket separately at the Steam Packet website, you can add the dog to the booking and select the accommodation you want.
+On the fast ferry Manannan, dogs must go in kennels for around £10 each way.

 What's the journey like?